Mel Cheskin

 Melvyn Peter Kevin Cheskin (born 1942), is a male former athlete who competed for England.

 Athletics career

+Cheskin was an All-American sprinter for the Colorado Buffaloes track and field program, leading off their 4th-place 4 × 100 metres relay team at the 1964 NCAA University Division track and field championships.

 Cheskin was selected by England to represent his country in Athletics events.
 He represented England in the 220 yards and sprint relay, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.

 In addition he competed at the 1966 European Athletics Championships in Budapest.